yachanaarora/awesome-to-do-list/Awesome-To-Do-List-master/README.md

 # Awesome-To-Do-List
-Using HTML, CSS and JavaScript
+ A to do list that manages daily day to day activties .
+The application was made using HTML, CSS and JavaScript.